Why the lottery process?

 What are the next steps if my student is accepted?

-Each student who is accepted will receive an email notification on Thursday, March 5, and will be given until Tuesday, March 10 at 4:30 p.m. to accept the invitation.
+Each student who is accepted will receive an email notification by Friday, March 6 at 9 a.m., and will be given until Tuesday, March 10 at 4:30 p.m. to accept the invitation.
 If a response is not received during this period, the student will forfeit his or her place in the program.

 What are the next steps if my student is on the waitlist?

-Students on the waitlist will be notified by email on Thursday, March 5.
+Students on the waitlist will be notified by email by Friday, March 6 at 9 a.m.
 An additional email will be received if there is a cancellation and the waitlist student is accepted.

 How many students will the McNab Program accept?

 The McNab program is open to rising 11th and 12th grade children and grandchildren of Davidson alumni.